jizhang/jizhang.github.com/source/_posts/2017-09-30-pandas-and-tidy-data.md

 ## Multiple types in one table

 In the processed Billboard dataset, we can see duplicates of song tracks, it's because this table actually contains two types of observational units, song tracks and weekly ranks.
-To tidy it, we first generate identities for each song track, i.e. `id`, and then separate them into difference tables.
+To tidy it, we first generate identities for each song track, i.e. `id`, and then separate them into different tables.

 ```python
 df = pd.read_csv('data/billboard-intermediate.csv')